Less-Than-Perfect/CBC-Bit-Flipper-Perl5/README.md

 # CBC-Bit-Flipper-Perl5
 # Current Log
-The program now succeeds (somewhat) on a CTF.
+The program now succeeds on a CTF.

-# To-do
+# To-do:
 - [x] Create some code that probably doesn't work
 - [x] Create a local (python/php) server to test against
 - [x] Create code with the basic function of attacking the final block